Should You Lease or Buy Your Next Laser Device? A Business Owner’s Perspective

 Making the Decision

 There’s no single right answer to the leasing versus buying laser equipment debate.
 It depends on your financial situation, business maturity, and comfort with risk.
-For startup med-spas, leasing provides access to top-tier technology with minimal upfront cost, freeing up capital for marketing, staffing, and patient acquisition.
+For startup med-spas, leasing provides access to top-tier technology with minimal upfront cost.
 For established practices, buying might make more sense once revenue streams are consistent and predictable.

 In many cases, the ideal approach is a mix of both.
 You can lease newer devices to stay current and purchase high-performing systems that have proven to generate strong ROI.
 This hybrid model allows you to balance stability and flexibility while positioning your practice for ongoing success.